Critical thinking training: from basics to reliable strategies you can use

 - solve 17 × 24

-Kahneman showed that System 1 thinking involves associating new information with existing patterns or thoughts, rather than creating new patterns for each new experience.
+Rather than creating new patterns for each new experience, System 1 thinking involves associating new information with existing patterns or thoughts.
 So it basically works on biases.
 One of System 2 main functions is to monitor and control thoughts and actions suggested by System 1.
 But it often doesn’t do that.
 The reason why is that it wants to spare us from cognitive strain.
 Engaging System 2 more would mean a conscious effort but it would free us of biases that can lead to irrationality.
 We explain more on this can be done in our training on critical thinking.

 - The Foundation for Critical Thinking – www.criticalthinking.org